I’m Dr. Jason Eckerman, and I’m a licensed psychologist.

 In 2013, I received my doctorate in clinical psychology from the Minnesota School of Professional Psychology.

-I’ve also been featured on a number of major publications including The Huffington Post, Reader’s Digest, and Vice.
+I’ve also been featured on a number of major publications including NBC News, Reader's Digest, and The Huffington Post.

 I love working with people with attention and learning problems because they tend to be creative, intuitive, original, and brighter than they get credit for, and they can accomplish so much when they have the right tools to do it.

 I’m so grateful to play a part in showing kids and young adults how much they’re really capable of, completely changing the way they see themselves and helping parents feel less frustrated in the process.